michaelewens/SDC-to-Compustat-Mapping/README.md

 # Data

-[The data](https://github.com/michaelewens/sdc_ma_gvkeys/blob/master/dealnum_to_gvkey.csv) is in csv form with the following structure:
+[The data connecting SDC deal number to gvkeys](https://github.com/michaelewens/sdc_ma_gvkeys/blob/master/dealnum_to_gvkey.csv) is in csv form with the following structure:

 `(DealNumber, tgvkey, agvkey)`